 Beanbag Chairs’ Golden Age — the 1970s

 Once beanbag chairs became ultra popular in Italy during the late 1960s, they quickly became available just about anywhere worldwide.
+This was the golden era in the history of beanbag chairs.

 During the 1970s, the soft seats grew in demand in North America, Europe, and Asia, booming on university campuses.